 Our Solution

-The SDSU Center for Excellence in Aging & Longevity (CEAL) is a a CalGrows Innovation Fund grant recipient.
+The SDSU Center for Excellence in Aging & Longevity (CEAL) is a CalGrows Innovation Fund grant recipient.
 CalGrows is a California Department of Aging (CDA) program designed to support caregivers of older adults and people with disabilities by improving their skills through in-person classes and online training courses, career coaching, and up to $6,000 in incentive payments.
 Learn more at CalGrows.org.

 CEAL leveraged CalGrows funding to create San Diego Caregiver Connections.
 This groundbreaking initiative includes free competency-based courses, peer support, and career pathways to increase job satisfaction and retention rates.
 Eligibility for this program extends to both paid and direct care professionals in home and community settings and unpaid family and friend caregivers.